GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Overview {: #overview }

 Chrome extensions enhance the browsing experience by adding features and functionality to Chrome.
-This page introduces extension development concepts and provides links to step-by-step [beginner tutorials][section-tutorials].
+This page helps you get started with Chrome extension development and provides links to step-by-step [beginner tutorials][section-tutorials].

 ## Web technologies {: #web-tech }

 Extensions are written with the same web technologies used to create web applications:

 * [HTML][mdn-html] is used as a content markup language.
-* [CSS](https://web.dev/learn/css/) is used for styling.
+* [CSS][web-dev-css] is used for styling.
 * [JavaScript][mdn-js] is used for scripting and logic.
 * Extensions can use all the [JavaScript APIs][js-apis] that the browser provides.